debendraoli/website_mgmt/README.md

 Simple Tech website content managment system.

-This originally wrote this project for company, later cancelled the project before deployment.
+I originally wrote this project for the tech company, later abandoned the project before deployment.

 Documentation will be added soon.
 Any contribution is appreciated.
 Thanks